 - Legislative compliance – uniformity is great but some differences are essential and those are often driven by variations in legislative frameworks.

-- Think about roles and descriptions – what you need in a good ‘national’ manager may be very different perspective to an ‘international’…
+- Think about roles and descriptions – what you need in a good ‘national’ manager may be very different from what you need in an ‘international’ manager.

 - Emphasize the benefits of your global setup – for example, one obvious opportunity is the border-hopping career so construct career paths that take full advantage of the organization’s multinational nature.

-Naturally, if you’re currently in the position of running multiple systems around the world then the selection and implementation of a single system that is truly capable of meeting your current and future needs is far from challenge-free.
+If you’re currently in the position of running multiple systems around the world, then the selection and implementation of a single system that is truly capable of meeting your current and future needs are far from challenge-free.
 However, given the potential benefits on offer, it may just be worth the trouble.